josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 ## When wouldn't you choose Svelte?

 I'll be honest: to me, the arguments against Svelte grow fewer and thinner all the time.
-But I'll mention the biggest ones here for perspective.
+But I'll mention the biggest ones here for the sake of perspective.

 ### Debunking the "small community" argument